Skip to main content

 GS1 Digital Link compatible QR codes for every product passport.

-JSON-LD structured data ready for EU verification systems.
+JSON-LD structured data, ready for the EU registry and verification systems as they come online.

 Built for SMEs